chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 ---

-*An example of this conversation might be...*
+An example of this conversation might be...

-*Organizer: Hey, Sarah.
-I'd like to chat with you about something.
-Do you have some time?*

-*Sarah: Sure, what's up?*

-*Organizer: I wanted to chat with you about touching Isaiah's hair.
-It's not okay to touch someone without their express consent.
-We want to cultivate a space where folks feel they have bodily agency and that other members respect their boundaries.*

-*Sarah: I'm really sorry... it felt wrong in the moment, too.
-I've been reluctant to talk to Isaiah.
-I don't know what to say.*
+> **Filip:** I'm really sorry... it felt wrong in the moment, too.
+I've been reluctant to talk to Sarah about it.
+I don't know what to say.
+She honestly looks a lot like my sister back home in Brazil and so when she came in for a hug, I automatically went for her cheek without thinking.

-*Organizer: Well, some suggestions might be an honest apology and not to touch his hair again.
-In fact, I think his hair is off limits - it's a hard boundary.*

-*Sarah: Got it...okay.
-Next time I see him, I will.*
+> **Organizer:** Ah yeah...those kinds of things can happen.
+But you know... it's okay to make mistakes, as long as you own up to them.

+> **Filip:** Yeah...avoiding her isn't really owning up to them, huh...

+> **Organizer:** I did speak with Sarah and she asked for an honest apology and not to kiss her cheek again.

+> **Filip:** Got it...okay.
+I'll go do that right now.

-*Organizer: Thanks.
-And if you're worried about your words, you can always bounce ideas off me or another person you trust.*
+> **Organizer:** Thanks.
+And if you're worried, you can always bounce ideas off me or another person you trust.

-*Sarah: Thanks!*
+> **Filip:** Thank you.

 ---